-- Multidisciplinary integration – focuses primarily on the disciplines.
+Focuses primarily on the disciplines.
 This approach relates different subject around a common theme.
 In this approach, teachers fuse skills, knowledge, or even attitudes into the regular school curriculum.
 In some schools, for example, students learn respect for the environment in every subject area.

-- Interdisciplinary integration – in this approach to integration, teachers organize the curriculum around common learnings across disciplines.
+In this approach to integration, teachers organize the curriculum around common learnings across disciplines.
 They chunk together the common learnings embedded in the disciplines to emphasize interdisciplinary skills and concepts.

-- Transdisciplinary Integration – In the transdisciplinary approach to integration, teachers organize the curriculum around student questions and concerns.
+In the transdisciplinary approach to integration, teachers organize the curriculum around student questions and concerns.
 Students develop life skills as they apply interdisciplinary and disciplinary skills in a real-life context.